doc4d/docs/docs/API/SessionClass.md

 If several privileges have been added to the web process, the `demote()` function must be called for each one with the appropriate *promoteId*.
 Privileges are stacked in the order they have been added to the process, it is recommended to unstack privileges in a LIFO (*Last In, First Out*) order.

-:::note
+:::note Notes

-Keep in mind that privileges only apply to the code executed through web accesses, whatever the [session type](#session-types) on which this function is executed.
+- Keep in mind that privileges only apply to the code executed through web accesses, whatever the [session type](#session-types) on which this function is executed.
+- This function does nothing when called from the client side of a remote user session.

 :::